GRIDAPPSD/GOSS-GridAPPS-D/docs/source/hosted_applications/index.rst

 The sample VVO application is a Python implementation of a heuristic method that PNNL has investigated before [CIT3]_, [CIT4]_, [CIT5]_.
-There are more advanced VVO methods that could be implemented in future applications.
+There are more advanced VVO methods that will be implemented in future work.

 Visualization
 -------------